Living in Fiji as an expat

-Fiji is a stunning and idyllic Pacific island nation that boasts of pristine beaches, turquoise waters and lush greenery, making it a paradise for tourists and nature lovers.
-With over 330 islands, Fiji is a treasure trove of natural beauty, from its coral reefs and white sand beaches to its verdant rainforests and waterfalls.
+Fiji is a stunning and idyllic Pacific island nation boasting pristine beaches, turquoise waters and lush greenery.
+A paradise for nature lovers, expats moving to Fiji will find the islands are a treasure trove of natural beauty.
+From coral reefs and white sand beaches to verdant rainforests and waterfalls, Fiji has plenty for expats to explore in their time here.

 Most expats choose to live on Viti Levu, the largest island in Fiji, which is also the hub of commerce and government, and home to the capital, Suva.
 Viti Levu offers a wide range of experiences, from bustling cities to quiet, secluded beaches and traditional Fijian villages, making it an attractive destination for expats looking for a unique cultural experience.

 Expat families moving to Fiji with children will find a few international schools in Suva and Nadi that teach foreign curricula.
-Competition for international schools is notoriously fierce, though, so parents should start the application process as soon as possible to secure a place for their children.
+Most teach some variation of the British curriculum or the International Baccalaureate.
+English is the standard language of instruction at these schools.
+Spots are limited, though, so it's best to start the application process as soon as possible to secure a place.
+Fees are high, and many expats find it helpful to ask their employer for a schooling allowance as part of their relocation package.

 Climate in Fiji

 The climate in Fiji is tropical marine, characterised by the wet and dry seasons.
-Fortunately, the weather is typically warm throughout the year.
-Perhaps, the only downside to living in this idyllic Pacific island country is the humidity and constant rain during the wet season, which can cause mould.
+Fortunately, the weather is typically warm throughout the year, and expats who enjoy time in the sun will find the climate here to be ideal for most of the year.
+Perhaps the only downside to living in this idyllic Pacific island country is the humidity and constant rain during the wet season, which can cause mould.

 Though not perfect, Fiji has a lot to offer adventurous expats.
-Its unique mix of cultures, natural beauty and tropical lifestyle make it an incredible destination for those looking for something different and an even better quality of life.
+Its unique mix of cultures, natural beauty and tropical lifestyle make it an incredible destination for those looking for something different and with a high quality of life.

 Full name: Republic of Fiji